-Elizabeth “Beth” Gibbons is a Senior Program Officer for ISC’s U.S. Program, where she serves as the Managing Director of the American Society of Adaptation Professionals (ASAP).
-In this role, she is responsible for strengthening ASAP as an emerging nonprofit organization, managing relationships with its members, board and donors, and bringing adaptation best practices into the broader urban conversation.
-She also supports ISC’s other urban resilience initiatives.
+Beth Gibbons is the Executive Director of the American Society of Adaptation Professionals (ASAP).
+In this role, she is responsible for strengthening ASAP as a newly independent nonprofit organization, managing relationships with its members, board and donors, and bringing adaptation best practices into the broader conversation across sectors and scales.
 Beth brings a decade of experience in sustainable development and climate adaptation to her role.
 Additionally, she has nonprofit management and governance experience and is highly skilled in climate communications, research and outreach, collaborative project management, and stakeholder management.

-Prior to ISC, Beth was Director of the University of Michigan Climate Center and managed NOAA’s Great Lakes Regional Integrated Sciences and Assessments Center.
+Previously, Beth supported urban resilience initiatives at the Institute for Sustainable Communities alongside her role as ASAP Managing Director.
+Prior to leading ASAP she was Director of the University of Michigan Climate Center and managed NOAA’s Great Lakes Regional Integrated Sciences and Assessments Center.
 She also worked for the Graham Sustainability Institute as a research specialist, helping develop and implement the Great Lakes Adaptation Assessment for Cities.
-Previously, Beth worked for the International Forestry and Research Institute and the General Federation of Women’s Clubs supporting organization operations and communications.
+Previously Beth worked for the International Forestry and Research Institute and the General Federation of Women’s Clubs supporting organization operations and communications.
 She served in the Peace Corps in Agodopke, Togo.
 Beth earned her undergraduate degree in Comparative Politics from the Catholic University of America and holds a Master of Urban Planning from the University of Michigan.

 This workshop will demonstrate how to use the U.S. Climate Resilience Toolkit (toolkit.climate.gov) and its “Steps to Resilience” framework to support bottom-up approaches to addressing climate challenges.
 Participants will evaluate practical approaches to inventorying assets and their associated climate-related hazards; conducting vulnerability and risk analyses; examining options; and prioritizing climate adaptation decisions and investments prior to taking action.
 This session will include some lecture, real-world case studies, and hands-on exercises (so please bring your laptop or tablet).
 We will examine the national resilience ecosystem of data, tools, and services (both federal and private sector) that can help you, in your location.
 And we will hear lessons learned from leading practitioners who have successfully taken action to implement local solutions for climate preparedness.

-Alex Abbott, USFWS Gulf of Maine Coastal Program
+Alex Abbott, GIS Professional & Stream Restoration Specialist, USFWS Gulf of Maine Coastal Program